no1xsyzy/fyp/final.md

 ---
 title: 'Design and Implementation of a new Programming Language and a new Programming Paradigm'
 subtitle: 'Final Report'
-author: 'Siyuan XU (SBC-14-1014) \thanks{Supervised by Mr. J.C.
+author: 'Siyuan XU (SBC-14-1014, 790726) \thanks{Supervised by Mr. J.C.
 Abad}'
 date: 'Friday, December 1st, 2017'
 abstract: >
-  There is a great necessity of a new language for a reactive based programming.
+  There is a great necessity of a new language for reactive based programming.
   Analysis of existing languages and software industry can be used for supporting it.
   In this project, a new language will be designed and implemented.
   Its underlying paradigm will be discussed.